adamturn/update-fleet/README.md

     README.md
 ```

-Finally, deploy a config file to a fleet of servers by running the main.py module and passing a relative path to each corresponding option.
+Finally, deploy a file to a fleet of servers by running the main.py module and passing a path to each corresponding option.
 ```shell
 $ python src/main.py id=.ssh/fleet.pem fleet=config/fleet.json file=config/config-dev.properties target=~/utils/config-dev.properties
 ```